mhyee/mhyee.com/content/blog/fydp4.md

         intialPointConstraint = problemConstraints

         for 1..numberOfThreadsToUse
-            # Get a unique starting point
+            # Get a unique starting point.
             solution = Solve(initialPointConstraint)
             if solution exists
                 initialPointConstraint = initialPointConstraint AND
                                          not dominated by solution
-                # Queue a solution finder task
+                # Queue a solution finder task.
                 tasks.queue(SolutionFinder(solution))
             end
         end

-        # Wait until all threads have finished
+        # Wait until all threads have finished.
         tasks.wait

 For the full implementation details, you can find our code on [GitHub][ogia].